nspragg/iplayer-web-async-workshop/review/review.md

 * Should we delegate to an existing lib?
 What trusted libraries are available?
 * What are the side effects of using third party libs?
 Any concerns?
 * What can we do directly without the need for abstraction? i.e no lib?
-* Should be define when to use `promises vs async/await` for consistency?
 * What scenarios will we have to use promises?